Goodigo/KioskTwitchIntegration/README.md

 ### Basic Configuration
 - After starting the game once with the mod loaded, there should be a twitch.cfg in your Kiosk folder
 - Add the name of the channel you want the bot to connect to, and the previously generated OAuth token for the bot
-- Launching the game should now make the bot appear in the provided channel's chat, if not check the Melon Loader console (it's likely your OAuth token)
+- Launching the game should now make the bot appear in the provided channel's chat, if not check the Melon Loader console for a reponse from the Twitch API (it's likely an issue with your OAuth token)
 ## Configuration Options (twitch.cfg)
 - You can edit & save the config at any time, it will be reloaded upon exiting to main menu or restarting Endless/Relax mode
 - **Channel:** Name of the Twitch channel you want the bot to connect to